gchq/coreax/README.md

 Here are some of the most commonly used functions in the library.

 ## Kernel herding
 Basic kernel herding can be invoked using `kernel_herding_block` from `coreax.kernel_herding`.
-All the algorithms are variants of [kernel herding](https://arxiv.org/abs/1203.3472), and they will return indices into the original dataset.
+All the algorithms are curerntly variants of [kernel herding](https://arxiv.org/abs/1203.3472), and they will return indices into the original dataset.
 You can optionally compute weights to infer the importance of each coreset point.
 The "block" refers to block processing the Gram matrix to avoid GPU memory issues (there are "full matrix" versions of these functions, which will work if your GPU has enough memory to hold an $n \times n$ Gram matrix).

 ```python
 from coreax.kernel_herding import kernel_herding_block